Announcement: New Prayer Books Available

 place-mont-saint-michel

-When passing through the Manche department in Normandy, it would be too sad not to take a trip to Mont Saint Michel.
-It is a mythical place that is well worth a visit.
+When visiting the Manche department in Normandy, it would be a shame not to visit Mont Saint Michel.
+It's a legendary site well worth a visit.
 Visible from afar, the majestic monument impresses and attracts.
-But to feel and see the genius of its architecture even more closely, a visit to its interior is a must.
-This also allows you to better understand its extraordinarily rich and tormented history .
+But to experience and see the genius of its architecture even more closely, a visit to its interior is a must.
+This also allows you to better understand its extraordinarily rich and troubled history .

-Guided tours and lecture tours are offered there.
-By opting for some of them, it is possible to have access to parts that are usually closed to the public.
-This is the case of the lace staircase which allows you to reach the heights of the Mount, near the Archangel or even Notre-Dame-Sous-Terre.
+Guided tours and lecture tours are offered.
+By choosing some of these, it is possible to access areas that are usually closed to the public.
+This is the case with the Lacy Staircase, which allows you to reach the heights of the Mount, near the Archangel or even Notre-Dame-Sous-Terre.

 Practical information about Mont Saint Michel